by Tony Attwood

 I saw you buried and I saw you dug up

-This certainly isn’t the Bible but relates I presume to the War of Independence.
+This certainly isn’t the Bible but relates I presume to the War of 1812.
 And this is where we have to start thinking, “this may use religious imagery but that does not make it a religious song.
-Take verse one and two together and you have a man saying, “I am not straight with the world, but that is because since the War of Independence the country where I was brought up has not been right with itself – or the world.
+Take verse one and two together and you have a man saying, “I am not straight with the world, but that is because since the War of 1812 the country where I was brought up has not been right with itself – or the world.
 Old ideas are set aside (for example in the 1960s) and now they have been resurrected.
 (Either that or Dylan is suddenly talking about vampires, which seems extremely unlikely).

 Yes the empty cup could be from the last supper, but that starts to stretch the connection with the British burning the White House down to breaking point.

 I kissed your cheek, I dragged your plough

 You broke my heart, I was your friend ’til now.

 And this is where the pattern begins – Dylan could be talking throughout about his country or about his girlfriend.
 But given later lines about men and women, the country theme fits best.

 I won’t continue with reference to the Bible – other writers have done it far more comprehensively than I could – but I would continue my argument that the theme of Biblical references as a theme of Dylan stating that the Bible is not right; the Second Coming is going to destroy most of you, really has to stretch a point with many of the lyrics.
 To me it makes much more sense to say that Dylan knows his Bible as many people of his up bringing and well publicised conversion do, but that does not mean he is using the references to talk about either the Second Coming or elements of the Old Testament in general.

 What we have to remember is that Dylan has chosen a bouncy lively 15 bar blues that pays tribute to the music of the black musicians of the first half of the 20th century to deliver this song.
 Thus although the lines